perriDplatypus/diskUsage/README.md

 - If analyzing directories with millions of entries, the tool may consume significant memory
 - Use the `-n` option to limit results

-## License

-This project is licensed under the GNU General Public License 3.0 - see the [LICENSE](https://www.gnu.org/licenses/gpl-3.0.en.html) file for details.

 ## Author